VaDmitrii/web_market_django/README.md

 * 'selection/' - ads selection each user can create
 * '' - welcome page
 * 'admin/' - django admin panel
+* 'api/schema/swagger-ui/' - API documentaion

+## Endpoints use order (Postman)

+* 'user/create/' - create new User in PostgreSQL database by providing 'username', 'password', 'email' and 'date_ob_birth'(JSON)
+* 'user/token/' - retrieve JWT 'access' and 'refresh' tokens by providing 'username' and 'password' of user created on previous step
+* Now you can send CRUD requests to all endpoints of API.
+More information you can see in API's documentation on 'api/schema/swagger-ui/' endpoint